milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 LAST_RESULT_ENTRY_KEY [x2]	YouTube	Used to track user’s interaction with embedded content.
 Session	HTTP Cookie LogsDatabaseV2:V#||LogsRequestsStore	YouTube	Used to track user’s interaction with embedded content.
 Persistent	IndexedDB nextId	YouTube	Used to track user’s interaction with embedded content.
-Session	HTTP Cookie NID	Google	Pending	6 months	HTTP Cookie
+Session	HTTP Cookie NID	Google	Registers a unique ID that identifies a returning user's device.
+The ID is used for targeted ads.
+6 months	HTTP Cookie
 ON24_Pool	On24	Pending	Session	HTTP Cookie
 pagead/1p-user-list/#	Google	Tracks if the user has shown interest in specific products or events across multiple websites and detects how the user navigates between sites.
 This is used for measurement of advertisement efforts and facilitates payment of referral-fees between websites.
 Session	Pixel Tracker pagead/landing [x2]	Google	Collects data on visitor behaviour from multiple websites, in order to present more relevant advertisement - This also allows the website to limit the number of times that they are shown the same advertisement.
 Session	Pixel Tracker